Younis Mahmoud: International career

-Panenka penalties

-Mahmoud is known for his frequent use of the Panenka penalty.
-He has performed this type of penalty in both club and international games on a total of 7 occasions.

 Controversy

 In March 2004, Younis Mahmoud got into a scuffle with the Iraqi coaching staff led by German Bernd Stange, who left his position after the match.
 He was angry at the coach after being left on the bench until the 74th minute of the draw against Palestine at the 2006 FIFA World Cup qualification.

 Personal life

 Younis Mahmoud is an Arab Sunni Muslim.
 He has married three times.
 His younger brother Omar Mahmoud is also a footballer.